abhijeet4022/asset-allocation/README.md

 # Asset Allocation Application

-This document provides instructions for deploying the Asset Allocation Application on a Linux server.
+This document provides instructions for deploying the Asset Allocation Application on a Linux server (Centos 9).

 ## Deployment Instructions